Counseling & Wellness Services Staff

 Clinical Supervisor, Licensed Mental Health Counselor (she/her/hers)

-Lisa has a long history at EWU having received her graduate degree from Eastern in Applied Psychology.
+Lisa has a long history at EWU having received her undergraduate and graduate degrees from Eastern in Applied Psychology.
 She has worked in the counseling center since 2005 and assumed a variety of roles.
 Over the course of her tenure, she worked to promote bystander intervention for power based personal violence and served as the center's Outreach Coordinator for several years.
 She later transitioned to the role of Training Coordinator for master's level interns and now serves as the Clinical Supervisor of counseling services and staff.
-Lisa very much enjoys counseling with students in creative studies or pursuits, having had a former career as a professional singer many years ago.
+Lisa very much enjoys working with students in creative studies or pursuits.
 When not working, she is often listening to music (on vinyl if possible), attending live performances, and singing for enjoyment.
 Lisa appreciates the opportunity to support students to increase self-understanding and to find unique and meaningful ways to express themselves.

 Melinda Ovnicek, M.S.